g30r93g/homebridge-panasonic/README.md

 This is a partial list of apps that are on Viera TV's.
 Make sure that the app exists on your TV.

-If you have any more, submit an issue with the app name and ID and I'll test it and add it.

 App Name  |  App ID |
 -------------  | ------------- |
 Netflix  | `0010000200000001` |